 Google announces new Search Console video index report

-With video creation and consumption continuing to rise, Google recognised the need for marketers to track video performance through Search Console.
+With video creation and consumption continuing to rise, Google recognized the need for marketers to track video performance through Search Console.
 The video index report aims to fill that need by answering the following questions:

 - In how many pages has Google identified a video?